Jekmetz/CS465-ACL/README.md

 and the files and outputs directories will populate with the same files and outputs that were copied into jtc1. replace jtc1 with jtc2 to test the second case.

+Documents are stored in the documents folder.
+Plese look there for the pdf document explaining this project in detail!